dianacoffman/01_Inovatech-e-commerce/README.md

 ## Finds & Insights💡

+#Overall trends:
 In terms of annual sales performance, the highest volume was recorded in 2020, followed by a sharp decline in 2021 and an even more pronounced drop of 40% in 2022.
 Although the number of orders was higher in 2021, the lower AOV indicated reduced profitability per order.
 Regarding regional performance, North America led in sales, outperforming EMEA, APAC, and LATAM.
 However, Latin America had the lowest sales and order volume.

+#Performance Measurement:
 About the product sales performance, the 27-inch 4K monitor was the best-selling product annually in all analyzed years, leading the top-selling products with 30% of total product sales each year.
 Meanwhile, the Bose Soundsport headphones accounted for less than 1% of total product sales annually, making it a very low-performing product in terms of sales.
 As for marketing channels, the "direct" channel generated the highest sales and order volume in all years, followed by "email," "affiliate," and "social media."
 It is important to note that the email marketing channel has increasingly contributed to total sales, growing by more than 40% in 2022 compared to 2019.
 However, social media showed the lowest sales volume, representing only 1% of total revenue and orders, suggesting either underutilization of this strategy or an audience less inclined to convert directly through social networks.

+#Operational Effectiveness and Loyalty Program:
 Regarding delivery and shipping, the company maintained a relatively uniform process across different regions and products, with an average delivery time of 7 to 8 days, contributing to a positive customer experience.
 The performance of the loyalty program was also noteworthy.
 In 2022, loyalty program members spent approximately 19.14% more on average than non-members, significantly contributing to total sales and with a higher AOV, indicating that these customers are more valuable.

-## Recommendations & Next Steps 🛠️
+## Recommendations 🛠️

 Sales Performance:
 Inovatech should investigate the reasons behind the sharp decline in sales from 2021 to 2022, focusing on understanding the factors that contributed to the reduction in AOV and the decrease in total sales.
 Consequently, the Bose Soundsport Headphones product line should be revisited, given its weak sales performance.
 The team should consider discontinuing it, as well as evaluating other lines that have not generated significant sales.
 Additionally, since the 27-inch 4K monitor has consistently been the best-selling product, the company should explore opportunities to expand this product line or introduce variants that could attract more customers.